 Many of these allergens also have the potential to cause problems with breathing as the result of anaphylaxis.
 Anaphylactic reactions require emergency treatment, and can occur within a few minutes of being exposed to an allergen.
 Anaphylaxis causes airway obstruction, as well as a drop in blood pressure, rapid pulse, dizziness, and loss of consciousness.

 Skin, blood, and food challenge tests help the specialists at Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois pinpoint the cause of your allergies.
 Lung function tests such as spirometry may also be used to measure how much air moves in and out of your lungs as you breathe.
 Such testing can be used to rule out other conditions such as emphysema, bronchitis, and other causes of disordered breathing.

-With an accurate diagnosis in hand, Drs.
-Askenazi and Hahn can recommend ways to effectively relieve symptoms and prevent serious complications caused by airway constriction.
+With an accurate diagnosis in hand, Dr. Askenazi and the staff can recommend ways to effectively relieve symptoms and prevent serious complications caused by airway constriction.
 Allergic asthma requires avoidance of the trigger.
 For good measure, you should always carry an epinephrine delivery device.
 You and your loved ones should be trained on how to properly use any emergency relief or rescue medications.